-Filing for Workers’ Compensation After a Construction Accident
+How do I File for Workers’ Compensation After a Construction Accident?

 There are several requirements that must be met before you can file for workers’ compensation.
 First, you must have been injured while on the job.
 This can include while on the premises or while off premises but still on the clock.

 You must also prove that you were covered by the state’s workers’ compensation program at the time of your injury and that your employer is subject to the state’s criteria for worker protection.